-Scraping PTEN's US Land Rig Fleet
+Scraping and Analyzing PTEN's US Land Rig Fleet

 I decided to scrape and analyze rig data from Patterson-UTI Energy’s (NASDAQ: PTEN) website.
 PTEN is the second largest contract land driller in the US and one of the largest pressure pumping (e.g. fracking) service providers to Oil & Gas companies.
 The company is publicly traded with a current market cap of roughly $1.4 bil as of Feb 7, 2020.
 All of this means that there are a number of Oil & Gas investors who would be interested in seeing data about this company.